Parallelize Single-Site Dynamics up to Dobrushin Criterion: Applications

-Drawing from $\mu_v^{\tau_{\mathcal{M} \setminus \{v\}}}$ is done by \cite[Algorithm 3]{feng2021fast}.
-At each update of the chain, with high probability, the clauses satisfied already by the current assignment on ${\mathcal{M} \setminus \{v\}}$ disconnect the CNF into components of small sizes.
-A rejection sampling can be applied to the component containing $v$, with each trial succeeding with probability $\ge n^{-2^{-20}}$.
+To draw from the marginal distribution $\mu_v^{\tau_{\mathcal{M} \setminus \{v\}}}$, \cite[Algorithm 3]{feng2021fast} is used.
+During each update of the chain, with high probability, the clauses already satisfied by the current assignment on ${\mathcal{M} \setminus \{v\}}$ disconnect the CNF into components of small sizes.
+Rejection sampling can be applied to the component containing $v$, with each trial succeeding with a probability of at least $n^{-2^{-20}}$.

-\item At last, after the Glauber dynamics on $\mu_\mathcal{M}$ mixes, the random assignment on $\mathcal{M}$ is extended to all variables.
-This is also done by \cite[Algorithm 3]{feng2021fast} that draws from $\mu_{V\setminus\mathcal{M}}^{\tau_{\mathcal{M}}}$. \end{enumerate} It remains to guarantee that: (1) \cite[Algorithm 3]{feng2021fast} can be parallelized, and (2) the marginal probabilities $\mu_v^{\tau_{\mathcal{M} \setminus \{v\}}}$ can be calculated in parallel.
-For (1), generally \cite[Algorithm 3]{feng2021fast} samples from a $\mu_S^{\tau_T}$, where $S,T\subset V$ are disjoint, by: first constructing the connected components that intersect $S$ in the formula of clauses not yet satisfied by ${\tau_T}$, and then a rejection samplings through independent trials applied on these components, where the former can be parallelized by a connected component algorithm such as \cite{shiloach1980log} and the latter is trivially parallelizable.
-For (2), due to Chernoff-Hoeffding, the marginal probabilities $\mu_v^{\tau_{\mathcal{M} \setminus \{v\}}}$ can be estimated within $1/\mathrm{poly}(n)$ additive error with $1-1/\mathrm{poly}(n)$ confidence, by independently (thus parallel) repeating \cite[Algorithm 3]{feng2021fast} for $\mathrm{poly}(n)$ times.
-Overall, it only introduces $1/\mathrm{poly}(n)$ total variation error into the final output. \end{proof}
+\item Extending the partial assignment of ``marked'' variables to all variables: After the Glauber dynamics on $\mu_\mathcal{M}$ has sufficiently mixed, the random assignment on $\mathcal{M}$ is extended to all variables.
+This extension is also performed using \cite[Algorithm 3]{feng2021fast}, which samples from $\mu_{V\setminus\mathcal{M}}^{\tau_{\mathcal{M}}}$. \end{enumerate} It remains to ensure the parallelizability of: (1) The marginal sampler \cite[Algorithm 3]{feng2021fast}, and (2) the oracles to evaluate the marginal distribution $\mu_v^{\tau_{\mathcal{M} \setminus \{v\}}}$.
+For (1), the marginal sampler \cite[Algorithm 3]{feng2021fast} draws from $\mu_S^{\tau_T}$, where $S,T\subset V$ are disjoint.
+It first constructs the connected components that intersect $S$ in the formula of clauses not yet satisfied by ${\tau_T}$, and then draws from $\mu_S^{\tau_T}$ via rejection sampling on these components.
+The first step can be parallelized using a connected component algorithm such as \cite{shiloach1980log} and the latter is trivially parallelizable, and the subsequent rejection sampling is trivially parallelizable.
+For (2), due to the Chernoff-Hoeffding bound, the marginal probabilities $\mu_v^{\tau_{\mathcal{M} \setminus \{v\}}}$ can be estimated with an additive error of $1/\mathrm{poly}(n)$ with $1-1/\mathrm{poly}(n)$ confidence by independently (and thus in parallel) repeating \cite[Algorithm 3]{feng2021fast} $\mathrm{poly}(n)$ times.
+This introduces only $1/\mathrm{poly}(n)$ total variation error into the final output. \end{proof}